Cynsar-Capital/cynsar-capital-web/content/pages/our-investment-style-is-a-little-different.md

     colors: colors-e
     backgroundSize: full
     title: If you have an idea
-    text: >-
+    text: >
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
+      that deserves some attention and probably support reach out to us.
+We always like fishing and experimentation.
     actions:
       - type: Button
         label: Try it now